Mikuu/ArXmanS/micoo/index.md

 ./build-image.sh
 ```

-then, launch Micoo locally with your own docker images:
+launch Micoo locally with your own docker images:

 - launch all from local image